← All articles

 • Non-discretionary bonuses.
 If you promised a bonus in advance and the employee earned it, that bonus generally gets folded into the regular rate before the overtime multiplier applies.

-The real fix isn't better math — it's better timing.
 Most overtime doesn't come from one heroic shift.
 It creeps in because nobody ran the weekly total after a swap or a schedule adjustment mid-week.
 Check projected hours twice: once when you build the schedule, and again after any change.
 A spreadsheet with a running total column works.
 A scheduling tool that flags thresholds automatically works better — it complains before payroll does, which is exactly when you want to hear about it.

 Build the schedule before the week gets loud